bartkessels/upset/readme.md

 Are you upset every time you need to re-install your computer again?
 We'll I am, that's why I created this tool to setup any computer quickly using a simple YAML-file.

+## Roadmap

+* Ability to download files
+* Copy files from one location to another
+* Execute custom scripts
+* Write tests
+* Setup automatic pipeline

 ## Basic usage

 ```bash